 that a common and coordinated approach within ITU to the study of matters relating to the development and standardization of telecommunications/ICT could serve to foster the promotion of standardization activities in developing countries;

-that, pursuant to the aforementioned Resolutions 44 (Rev. Hammamet, 2016) and 54 (Rev. Hammamet, 2016), regional rapporteur groups might permit wider participation by some countries, at lower cost, to address certain questions;
+that, pursuant to the aforementioned WTSA Resolutions 44 (Rev. Hammamet, 2016) and 54 (Rev. Hammamet, 2016), regional rapporteur groups might permit wider participation by some countries, at lower cost, to address certain questions;

 that many of these countries make effective use of regional and subregional organizations;